 Invest in a Programmable Thermostat

 We’ve said it before and we’ll say it again – a programmable thermostat lowers your energy usage and bills no matter what temperature it is.
-A programmable thermostat will allow you to lower your home temperature while you are at work to help decrease heating costs, and increase the temperature before you even make it home to provide the perfect amount of home comfort.
+A programmable thermostat will allow you to decrease your home temperature while you are at work to help decrease heating costs, and increase the temperature before you even make it home to give you the perfect amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the right amount of attic insulation helps retain heat during the winter, saving you energy because your heater doesn’t have to work as hard, and therefore saves you money by decreasing your energy bills.
-Ask your local utility companies about rebates on installing or upgrading your home’s insulation.
+Having the right amount of attic insulation helps keep heat from escaping during the winter, saving you energy because your furnace doesn’t have to work as hard, and therefore saves you money by decreasing your energy bills.
+Ask your local utility companies about rebates for upgrading or installing your attic insulation.

 Insulating your hot water pipes can actually help increase the temperature a few degrees.
 Warmer water on a lower setting?
-That saves you energy and money – yes, please!
+That lowers your energy use and bills – yes, please!

 Get a Heating Tune-Up

-Verify your furnace is ready to keep your family warm and cozy all winter long with an expert Precision tune-up from Neal Harris Service Experts.
-Right now we are giving discounts on our heating tune ups to help make sure you stay warm and safe through the winter.
-Call 816-787-0500 today to schedule your Precision tune-up or set up a free in-home estimate on a new, energy-efficient HVAC system.
+Verify your furnace is ready to keep you warm and cozy all winter long with an expert Precision tune-up from Neal Harris Service Experts.
+Currently we are giving discounts on our heating tune ups to help make sure you stay warm and safe through the winter.
+Call 816-787-0500 today to schedule your seasonal tune-up or set up a free in-home estimate on a new, energy-efficient heating system.